Kansas coalition seeks $30 million state investment in family, child welfare programs

-TOPEKA -- A coalition of Kansas advocacy groups proposed Monday allocation of $30 million in state dollars to qualify for a matching federal grant to expand mental health, substance abuse and parenting programs to strengthen at-risk families and reduce child abuse and neglect.
+TOPEKA — A coalition of Kansas advocacy groups proposed Monday the state invest $30 million to qualify for a matching federal grant to expand mental health, substance abuse and parenting programs to strengthen at-risk families and reduce child abuse and neglect.

-The proposal shared with Gov. Jeff Colyer and the entire Kansas Legislature seeks funding to participate in the federal Family First Preservation Services Act, which prioritizes keeping families together and was signed by President Donald Trump in February.
+The proposal shared with Gov. Jeff Colyer, Gov.-elect Laura Kelly and members of the Kansas Legislature seeks funding to participate in the Family First Preservation Services Act, which prioritizes keeping families together and was signed by President Donald Trump in February.

 “Kansas currently spends 3 percent of its state and local child welfare dollars on prevention compared to the national average of 17 percent,” said Christie Appelhanz, executive director of the Children’s Alliance of Kansas.
 “Investing $25 million in state funds to expand home visiting, substance use treatment and mental health services would bring our state to the national average.”